chloealbright/DevHiveMind/Devops/Build Tool/Gradle.md

 ---
 tags:
+  - devops
 author:
   - jacgit18
+Comments: This documentation discusses what Gradle is.
-Status:
+Status: Done
 Started:
-EditDate:
+EditDate: 2024-02-22
 Relates:
 ---
-Gradle uses DSL over xml which is for Maven

-There Are tools that convert gradle to Maven and vice versa in terms of the pom XML and the gradle build file

--   What is Gradle?

--   Explain Gradle’s Build Lifecycle.

--   What is the use of the Gradle Java Plugin?

--   How do you create a build scan in Gradle?

--   Why would you choose Gradle over Maven or Ant?
-While choosing one build tool over the other would depend on the project requirements and protocol to be followed, Gradle has some distinct advantages over the other two tools.
+Gradle employs a domain-specific language (DSL) rather than XML, a departure from Maven's XML-centric approach.
+There are tools available to convert Gradle to Maven and vice versa, translating between Gradle build files and Maven's pom XML.

+**Gradle Overview:**
+- Created in 2008 to address Maven's limitations.
+- Utilizes a Groovy-based DSL for build scripts, enhancing readability and conciseness.
+- Offers a customizable build model directly from the script, allowing dynamic addition of custom build logic.

+**Gradle's Build Lifecycle:**
+- Introduces an incremental build feature for faster application building, particularly advantageous for minor code changes.

+**Gradle Java Plugin:**
+- Enhances flexibility with a code-based build script, replacing Maven's XML verbosity.
+- Supports easy customization of the build model within the script itself.

+**Creating a Build Scan in Gradle:**
+- Gradle allows the creation of build scans to analyze and optimize builds.

+**Choosing Gradle Over Maven or Ant:**
-    -   It combines the flexibility of Ant and convention over the configuration capabilities of Maven
+- Gradle combines Ant's flexibility with Maven's convention over configuration.

-    -   It checks for updates in inputs and outputs and executes incremental builds.
-Hence a faster build time
+- Implements efficient input and output checks for incremental builds, resulting in faster build times.

-    -   Uses Groovy, a DSL that is easy to read and write in
+- Utilizes Groovy, a DSL known for its readability and ease of use.

--   What is the equivalent of Pom.xml (Maven) in Gradle?
-What is the build script file name?
+**Equivalent of Pom.xml in Gradle:**
+- The equivalent to Maven's pom.xml in Gradle is the build.gradle script.
+It defines project configurations in Groovy or Kotlin.

--   What is the difference between a Gradle Build.gradle script and a Maven build.xml script?
+**Difference Between Gradle Build.gradle and Maven build.xml:**

-Gradle was created in 2008 to solve some of the shortcomings of building projects with Maven.

-Gradle’s founder, Hans Dockter, took inspiration from Maven but had a vision for a more modern build tool.
-The main features he added included:

-	code-based build script to replace XML build file: using the Groovy language (and now Kotlin) makes defining build configurations less verbose than using lengthy XML tags

-	easily customisable build model: this is modified directly from the build script.
-Add custom build logic on the fly without having to develop a separate plugin (see Maven vs. Gradle customisation comparison below).

-	incremental build and other performance enhancements: makes building applications much faster, especially when making minor code changes that don’t require a full rebuild (see Gradle vs. Maven performance comparison below).
+- Gradle's build.gradle script is code-based, leveraging a DSL for conciseness.
+- Maven's build.xml script, in contrast, is XML-centric and may require separate plugins for customizations.

+Hans Dockter, Gradle's founder, envisioned a modern build tool with a code-based build script, incremental builds, and an easily customizable build model, addressing Maven's limitations and contributing to improved performance.

 ![[Gradle Timeline.png]]

-Gradle also runs inside the JVM.
-Out-of-the-box it supports building Java, Groovy, Scala, and even C++ applications.
-3rd party plugins can be used for other languages like Kotlin.
+Gradle operates within the JVM and natively supports building Java, Groovy, Scala, and even C++ applications.
+Third-party plugins extend its capabilities to languages like Kotlin.

-With Gradle you decide if you want to write build scripts in Groovy or Kotlin.
-There are lots of similarities between the 2 languages.

-The build scripts contain configuration such as:

--   the project’s group, name, and version
--   the plugins to apply
--   dependencies of the application
+The flexibility of Gradle allows developers to choose between writing build scripts in Groovy or Kotlin, both sharing numerous similarities.
+These build scripts encompass essential configurations such as project details, applied plugins, and application dependencies.

-In Gradle a task is a unit of work to get done in your build.
-It’s the equivalent of a Maven goal.
+In Gradle, a "task" represents a unit of work in the build process, equivalent to a Maven goal.
+Interacting with Gradle is facilitated through the Gradle CLI.
+For instance, executing `./gradlew test` triggers tasks like compiling code (`classes`), compiling test code (`testClasses`), and running tests (`test`).

-Once the build script is created, you can interact with Gradle via the Gradle CLI.
-Running ./gradlew test executes all tasks required to test your application, including:

--   classes: compiles code and copies resources
--   testClasses: compiles all test code and copies test resources
--   test: actually runs the tests themselves

-Gradle models all the tasks in your project in a task graph, where a task can have dependencies on other tasks.
-Gradle uses this to ensure each task executes at most once.
-If the task has been executed in a previous build and nothing has changed, Gradle saves time by not executing it again.
+Gradle organizes tasks in a task graph, enabling task dependencies.
+It ensures each task executes at most once, optimizing build efficiency by skipping tasks previously executed in unchanged conditions.

-The Gradle build tool is an open-source free-to-use product, distributed under the Apache License.
-It’s maintained by Gradle Inc., who also offer other products and services as part of their paid Gradle Enterprise service.
+As an open-source tool distributed under the Apache License, Gradle is free to use.
+Gradle Inc. maintains it and offers additional products and services through their paid Gradle Enterprise service.

-## Project structure
+## Project Structure:

-Unlike Maven, Gradle requires several other files and directories to be added to your repository in addition to build.gradle.
+Unlike Maven, Gradle necessitates additional files and directories in your repository:

-1.  gradle directory contains the wrapper code and properties (more on the Gradle wrapper shortly)
+1. **gradle directory:** Contains wrapper code and properties, crucial for the Gradle wrapper.
-2.  gradlew & gradlew.bat scripts for running a Gradle build via the wrapper
+2. **gradlew & gradlew.bat scripts:** Facilitate running a Gradle build via the wrapper.
-3.  settings.gradle contains extra project settings like the project name
+3. **settings.gradle:** Holds extra project settings like the project name.

+This structure enhances Gradle's functionality and aligns with its philosophy of providing a customizable and efficient build system.